POSSESSIVE PRONOUNS VS. POSSESSIVE ADJECTIVES

 theirs their

-Here are some examples of both possessive determiners and possessive pronouns:
+Here are some examples of both possessive adjectives and possessive pronouns:

 • It's my book.
 It's mine.